derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/12/2023 16:14:40 : 3 Database Admins walked into a NoSQL bar.
+18/12/2023 16:16:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you mean 911 is only for emergencies?
-I've got a merge conflict.
+A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
+"The year is 9999.
+You know COBOL, right?"
 <!-- replace-with-joke ends -->